vrthra/ddset/README.md

 and executions of methods can be performed to verify their behavior.

 ## How to interpret the results

+The main question being asked is, whether we can abstract any nonterminals.
+The `Visible` column specifies the number of visible nonterminals found, and the `Context Sensitive` specifies how many context sensitive covarying nonterminals could be found.
+The `Remaining` column specifies the number of characters left over after abstraction.

 ## How to add a new subject

 To add a new subject (with some bugs to abstract), one needs the following